SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 With our skeleton project in place, let's get to work defining the business logic.

 The first step is to define the model (definition) of an Inventory object.
-Since Thorntail uses JPA, we can re-use the same model definition from our monolithic application - no need to re-write or re-architect!

 Using the CodeReady Workspaces File Explorer interface, create a new file named `Inventory.java` in directory `modernize-apps/inventory/src/main/java/com/redhat/coolstore/model` for the Inventory Java class in package `com.redhat.coolstore.model` with the following code, identical to the monolith code: